 or PHS 1080/1080L Chemistry and Culture Credit Hours: 3

 or the physical science requirement may be satisfied by CHEM 1010/1010L or CHEM 1040/1040L or CHEM 1030/1030L or PHYS 2010/2010L or PHYS 2110/2110L

 The Creative Spirit: 6 Hours

 A study of the way people throughout history have expressed their imagination and creativity allows students to appreciate the timeless, shared human impulses toward emotions, values, and aspirations, both personal and civic.
 Further, required courses in literature and the fine arts enrich students’ cultural sense through acquaintance with various cultural masterpieces and principles of aesthetics.

 The historical perspective engages students in the continuing drama of human society: the recurrence of the shared aspirations, concerns, and failures of human beings.
 The curriculum provides the perspective that enables students to identify with people of other times and places and, therefore, to appreciate the commonality of humanity.

 Global Perspectives: 6 Hours

-Students who wish to appeal for a waiver of the global literacy requirements (on the basis of extended residence abroad, for example) may have their appeal considered by the Global Literacy Committee.
+Students who wish to appeal for a waiver of the global perspectives requirements (on the basis of extended residence abroad, for example) may have their appeal considered by the Global Perspectives Appeal Committee.
 The appropriate form is in Pipeline under Student Services, in the Student Records menu.